apt2tell/math-magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Math magicians: components
- In this project, I continued with the development of the Math Magicians app.
-I developed a React component that will hold the core functionality: a calculator.
+ In this project, I added the logic needed to make the Calculator component I developed in the previous project  work.

  ## Learning objectives
-- Use React components.
+- Handle events in a React app.
-- Use React props.
+- Use React life cycle methods.
-- Use React state.
+- Understand the mechanism of lifting state up.

 ## Built With